dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 ## 2. Overall Description

 ### 2.1 Vision
 Inspired by offering platforms like ‘Ebay’ and ‘Kleinanzeigen’ we wanted to build an application that simplifies the process of finding a helping hand as much as ‘Tinder’.
 We plan to create a platform for people who are looking for someone to help with work.
-Covering online multiplayer games, tabletop, pen and paper or regular board games we want to provide a kind of bulletin board where people can state what they want to play, when and where they want to do it and how many people they are looking for.
-Others can then react to the postings and virtually join the play session to be connected by us so everyone can coordinate the actual play session together on a Common Playground.
+We want people to start finding jobs such as babysitting, gardening, cleaning tombstones or performing painting jobs.
+Our dream is that people are provided with a basic homepage to find their preferred jobs near them.

 ### 2.2 Use Case Diagram